-Cole was appointed in 2013 to serve on the House Rules Committee.
-In addition, Congressman Cole serves as a Deputy Whip for the Republican Conference and is a member of the Republican Steering Committee.
+Cole was appointed to the House Rules Committee in 2013 and has remained on the panel since then.
+He currently serves as Ranking Member, the top Republican leadership position on the committee.
+Cole also serves as a Deputy Whip for the Republican Conference and sits on the House Republican Steering Committee.

-Tom Cole has a significant background of service to his home state of Oklahoma.
-Before Congress, he served as State Chairman of the Oklahoma Republican Party, District Director to former Congressman Mickey Edwards and a member of the Oklahoma State Senate.
-Cole also served as Oklahoma's Secretary of State; in this capacity he served as former Governor Frank Keating's chief legislative strategist and liaison to the state's federal delegation.
+Cole has a significant background of service to his home state of Oklahoma.
+He has served as the State Chairman of the Oklahoma Republican Party, District Director to former Congressman Mickey Edwards, a member of the Oklahoma State Senate and as Oklahoma's Secretary of State.
+In this capacity, he served as former Governor Frank Keating's chief legislative strategist and liaison to the state's federal delegation.
 Keating tapped Cole to lead Oklahoma's successful effort to secure federal funds to assist in the rebuilding of Oklahoma City in the wake of the bombing of the Alfred P. Murrah Federal Building on April 19,1995.

 Cole is widely regarded as one of the GOP's top political strategists.
 He served as Executive Director of the National Republican Congressional Committee in the 1992 cycle.
 He also served as Chief of Staff of the Republican National Committee during the historic 2000 cycle in which Republicans won the presidency, the Senate and the House for the first time in 48 years.
 In the 2008 cycle, Cole served as Chairman of the National Republican Congressional Committee.

 A former college instructor in history and politics, Cole holds a B.A. from Grinnell College, an M.A. from Yale University and a Ph.D. from the University of Oklahoma.
-Cole has been a Thomas Watson Fellow and a Fulbright Fellow at the University of London; he has also received honorary degrees from Hillsdale Bible College in Moore, Oklahoma City University and Grinnell College.
-He serves on the Smithsonian Institution Board of Regents, as well as the national board of the Fulbright Association.
-He is also a member of the Congressional Advisory Board to the Aspen Institute.
+Cole has been a Thomas Watson Fellow and a Fulbright Fellow at the University of London.
+Cole has also received honorary degrees from Randall University (formerly Hillsdale Bible College) in Moore, Oklahoma City University and Gallaudet University in Washington, D.C.
+He previously served for six years on the Smithsonian Institution Board of Regents.

 Tom and his wife, Ellen, have one son, Mason, and reside in Moore, Oklahoma.